 I grew up with the old fashioned grandmother.
 Nanny grew her own food, raised chickens out back, wore an apron most of the day, hummed old gospel hymns over collard greens and black eyed peas, made dumplins from scratch, and frogs legs on special occasions.

 Culture is critical to one's foundation.
 It stays with you long after folks pass on, long after the lessons end.

-This concoction came in handy whenever my family came down with sniffles, sore throat, fever, or chills.
-Make large batches to drink throughout the day, using local and organic ingredients when possible.
+This concoction came in handy whenever my family came down with sniffles, sore throat, upset stomachs, fever, or chills.
+Make large batches to hot drink throughout the day, using local and organic ingredients when possible.

 3 cinnamon sticks